Kotlin/KEEP/proposals/extensions/android-parcelable.md

   - If there is a non-property parameter, it is a compilation error
 - Properties with initializers declared in the class body are also difficult to deserialize correctly: we'd have to generate an alternative constructor that does not execute initializers (including `init` blocks) at all and only uses the serialized data, but this has all the issues that `java.io.Serializable` has wrt "magic" object creation.
   - Properties in the class body must be marked with a `@Transient` annotation, otherwise it's a compiler warning (or error?)
+- If some properties are not parcelable (i.e. do not implement `Parcelable`, are not supported by the `Parcel` interface, and are not customized (see below)), it's a compilation error
 - The user is not allowed to manually override methods of `Parcelable` or create the `CREATOR` field
    - it results in a compilation error
    - Question: maybe overriding `describeContents()` is OK?